 A Soccer Des Collines /Timbit team uniform will be handed-out at the beginning of the season and should be worn for all activities.
+All players must return their Timbit jersey at the end of the season.
 Each player must wear soccer shin pads and soccer cleats.
 Each player must bring a water bottle and a size-3 soccer ball (will be distributed at the beginning of the season), well marked with a name and phone number.

 For more information: firstname.lastname@example.org

 The U-8 summer program is an extension of the U-6 program, but with increased emphasis on soccer skills, development and game situations.
 The program progresses from the fun training offered at U4-6, with a view to integrating players into the Soccer Outaouais (SO) leagues from the age of 9.
 Players will be introduced to all field positions, with players designated as defenders, forwards, and keeper (goalie).
 At the beginning of the season, scrimmages will consist of 4v4 play to increase touches on the ball.
 Teams will graduate to 5 against 5 players plus a keeper near the end of June VS The game format is 5-a-side soccer with 4 players and a goalkeeper on the field at all times.
 The games are non-competitive and the scores are not compiled.